Skip to main content

 Content templates

-Email content can be modified in the Styles part of the Extensions section, in the Emails tab.
+Email content can be modified in the Styles part of the Extensions section, in the Email tab (ensure the phasetwo-ui theme for both Admin and Email is applied).
 There are several default email types that you can modify.

 • Execute Required Actions